DataFire/Integrations/integrations/generated/azure_compute/README.md

   * resource `string`: The display name of the resource the operation applies to.

 ### CreateOption
-* CreateOption `string` (values: FromImage, Empty, Attach): Specifies how the virtual machine should be created.<br><br> Possible values are:<br><br> **Attach**  This value is used when you are using a specialized disk to create the virtual machine.<br><br> **FromImage**  This value is used when you are using an image to create the virtual machine.
+* CreateOption `string` (values: FromImage, Empty, Attach): Specifies how the virtual machine should be created.<br><br> Possible values are:<br><br> **Attach** \u2013 This value is used when you are using a specialized disk to create the virtual machine.<br><br> **FromImage** \u2013 This value is used when you are using an image to create the virtual machine.
 If you are using a platform image, you also use the imageReference element described above.
 If you are using a marketplace image, you  also use the plan element previously described.

 ### DataDisk
 * DataDisk `object`: Describes a data disk.
   * caching [Caching](#caching)
   * createOption **required** [CreateOption](#createoption)
   * diskSizeGB `integer`: Specifies the size of an empty data disk in gigabytes.
-This element can be used to overwrite the name of the disk in a virtual machine image. <br><br> This value cannot be larger than 1023 GB
+This element can be used to overwrite the size of the disk in a virtual machine image. <br><br> This value cannot be larger than 1023 GB
   * image [VirtualHardDisk](#virtualharddisk)
   * lun **required** `integer`: Specifies the logical unit number of the data disk.
 This value is used to identify data disks within the VM and therefore must be unique for each data disk attached to a VM.
   * managedDisk [ManagedDiskParameters](#manageddiskparameters)
   * name `string`: The disk name.
+  * toBeDetached `boolean`: Specifies whether the data disk is in process of detachment from the VirtualMachine/VirtualMachineScaleset
   * vhd [VirtualHardDisk](#virtualharddisk)
   * writeAcceleratorEnabled `boolean`: Specifies whether writeAccelerator should be enabled or disabled on the disk.